New NFL Divisions by Geography- Ringo's Suggestions

 Arizona

-The Mountain West Desert Division, Kansas City is on the way to the Western U.S. and then it’s the Battle of the Rocky Mountain teams- Denver, Arizona, and Vegas with plenty of shootouts.
-Don’t forget about the Raiders cool new stadium- The Death Star.
+The Mountain West Desert Division, Kansas City is on the way to the Western part of the U.S. and then it’s the Battle of the Rocky Mountain teams- Denver, Arizona, and Vegas, with plenty of shootouts.
+Don’t forget about the Raiders’ cool new stadium- The Death Star.

 NFC East